deepsita/P-DAC_INTERNSHIP/README.md

 ![8Bit DAC WaveForm](https://github.com/deepsita/P-DAC_INTERNSHIP/blob/main/10Bit_Potentiometeric_DAC_Conventional_Design/Schematic_And_Waveform_Images/8bitdac_wave.PNG)

-To see this waveform run my_8bit.spice file
+To see this waveform run my_8bitdac.spice file

 #### *9-Bit DAC design:*
 9Bit DAC is implemented using 2 8-Bit DACs and 1 switch instances.
 9-Bit circuitry is shown bellow

 ![9Bit DAC Design](https://github.com/deepsita/P-DAC_INTERNSHIP/blob/main/10Bit_Potentiometeric_DAC_Conventional_Design/Schematic_And_Waveform_Images/9bit_sch.PNG)
 The ngspice gives a message killed after running for long hours.
 To mitigate this new model files were used so that only the model files that are required can be used.
 However, the ngspice is getting killed.
+The my_9bitdac.spice spice file can be excecuted to test.

 #### *10-Bit DAC design:*
 10Bit DAC is implemented using 2 9-Bit DACs and 1 switch instances.
 10-Bit circuitry is shown bellow

 ![10Bit DAC Design](https://github.com/deepsita/P-DAC_INTERNSHIP/blob/main/10Bit_Potentiometeric_DAC_Conventional_Design/Schematic_And_Waveform_Images/10bitdac_sch.PNG)
 The ngspice gives a message killed after running for long hours.
 To mitigate this new model files were used so that only the model files that are required can be used.
 However, the ngspice is getting killed.
+The my_10bitdac.spice spice file can be excecuted to test.

 Every block of the circuit until 8 bit DAC are tested and spice models until 10 bit dac are included in [specified folders](https://github.com/deepsita/P-DAC_INTERNSHIP/tree/main/10Bit_Potentiometeric_DAC_Conventional_Design/spicefiles).